Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Experimental Results

 Table~\ref{tab:main_result_ei} presents the performance comparison between the proposed \textit{EiRaKrylovEM} and the FDM solver~\cite{SunYu:TDMR'20} using 100 simulation time steps.
 As shown, \textit{EiRaKrylovEM} achieves approximately 18--122$\times$ acceleration (50$\times$ on average) over FDM while maintaining similar accuracy with sub-0.1\% error in both nucleation time and resistance change.
 Overall, both proposed methods, with very low reduction orders (3--6), achieve significant speedup over the FDM solver with negligible accuracy loss, making them highly suitable for stochastic EM analysis and EM-aware optimization.

-Furthermore, we demonstrate that the speedups of both \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} over FDM scale \textit{linearly} with the number of analysis time steps, highlighting the superior scalability of our proposed methods.
+Furthermore, we demonstrate that the speedups of both \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} over FDM scale linearly with the number of analysis time steps, highlighting the strong scalability of the proposed methods.
 Fig.~\ref{fig:timestep} shows the runtime comparison of the proposed \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} against the FDM solver~\cite{SunYu:TDMR'20} on the 500-segment interconnect under varying numbers of analysis time steps.
 The optimal configuration for \textit{ExtRaKrylovEM} is $\{q^*, \eta_{\text{nuc}}^*, \eta_{\text{post}}^*\} = \{6,\, 0.5,\, 1.0\}$, and for \textit{EiRaKrylovEM} is $\{q^*, \eta_{\text{nuc}}^*, \eta_{\text{post}}^*\} = \{6,\, 0.4,\, 7.0\}$.

 As shown in the figure, the speedup over FDM increases linearly with the number of time steps for both methods, reaching up to $300$--$500\times$ with 500 time steps.
-This \textbf{exceptional scalability} arises because the FDM solver must perform time stepping at each time point, whereas both Krylov-based methods only need to construct the reduced-order model once and can subsequently evaluate at any time point with negligible additional cost due to the small model order.
+This strong scalability arises because the FDM solver must perform time stepping at each time point, whereas both Krylov-based methods only need to construct the reduced-order model once and can subsequently evaluate it at any time point with negligible additional cost due to the small model order.
 This characteristic makes them particularly advantageous for applications requiring fine temporal resolution or extended aging analysis.
 We also observe that \textit{ExtRaKrylovEM} is faster than \textit{EiRaKrylovEM} for the same number of time steps, while both methods maintain near-zero error in nucleation time and resistance change, demonstrating that scalability does not come at the cost of accuracy.
-Note that we did not compare with FastEM here because it does not achieve comparable accuracy under any order setting in this case.
+We do not compare against FastEM here because it does not achieve comparable accuracy under any tested order setting in this case.